Educational Leadership, MS

 In addition, you’ll explore educational technologies and learn how to use them in a variety of settings.
 You’ll learn how to construct tests and develop testing programs and how to interpret test results and other educational data so you can better meet students’ educational needs.

-Throughout your time in the program, you’ll build your leadership portfolio with coursework and practical hands-on experience such as working under the supervision of a school administrator.
+Throughout your time in the program, you’ll build your leadership portfolio with coursework and practical hands-on experience through the capstone’s action research project.
 Most importantly, you’ll be equipped with a well-rounded education from a biblical worldview that will benefit and guide you for years to come.

 This program is designed to expand your skillset and extend your professional reach, but does not lead to state licensure.
 During your studies in this program, your faculty can advise you about pursuing licensure if that is one of your goals.